KatieProchilo/ContainerTraining/README.md

 az --version
 ```

-This will give you not only the version of the az cli but also all the command line interfaces that the az cli utilizes.
+This will give you not only the version of the az CLI but also all the command line interfaces that the az CLI utilizes.

 ![](https://raw.githubusercontent.com/DanielEgan/ContainerTraining/master/images/azversion.png)